 Loan-to-value ratios and debt-service coverage ratios are common measures in the assessment of the quality of commercial mortgage loans.
 Loan-to-value ratios are a common measure in the assessment of the quality of agricultural mortgage loans.
 Loan-to-value ratios compare the amount of the loan to the estimated fair value of the underlying collateral.
 A loan-to-value ratio greater than 100% indicates that the loan amount is greater than the collateral value.
 A loan-to-value ratio of less than 100% indicates an excess of collateral value over the loan amount.
 Generally, the higher the loan-to-value ratio, the higher the risk of experiencing a credit loss.
 The debt-service coverage ratio compares a property's net operating income to amounts needed to service the principal and interest due under the loan.
 Generally, the lower the debt-service coverage ratio, the higher the risk of experiencing a credit loss.
-For our commercial mortgage loans, our average loan-to-value ratio was 58% and 57% at March 31, 2021 and December 31, 2020, respectively, and our average debt-service coverage ratio is routinely updated for all but the lowest risk loans as part of our ongoing review of our commercial mortgage loan portfolio.
-For our agricultural mortgage loans, our average loan-to-value ratio was 49% and 48% at March 31, 2021 and December 31, 2020, respectively.
-The values utilized in calculating the agricultural mortgage loan loan-to-value ratio are developed in connection with the ongoing review of the agricultural loan portfolio and are routinely updated.
+For our commercial mortgage loans, our average loan-to-value ratio was 58% at both March 31, 2022 and December 31, 2021, and our average debt-service coverage ratio was 2.2x at both March 31, 2022 and December 31, 2021.
+The debt-service coverage ratio, as well as the values utilized in calculating the ratio, is updated annually on a rolling basis, with a portion of the portfolio updated each quarter.
+In addition, the loan-to-value ratio is routinely updated for all but the lowest risk loans as part of our ongoing review of our commercial mortgage loan portfolio.
+For our agricultural mortgage loans, our average loan-to-value ratio was 49% and 46% at March 31, 2022 and December 31, 2021, respectively.
+The values utilized in calculating the agricultural mortgage loan-to-value ratio are developed in connection with the ongoing review of the agricultural loan portfolio and are routinely updated.

 Loan Modifications Related to the COVID-19 Pandemic.
 Our investment managers' underwriting and credit management practices are proactively refined to meet the changing economic environment.
-To actively mitigate losses and enhance borrower support across the mortgage loan portfolio segments, we have expanded our loan modification and customer assistance programs.

 Since March 1, 2020, we have completed loan modifications and have provided waivers to certain covenants, including the furniture, fixture and expense reserves, tenant rent payment deferrals or lease modifications, rate reductions, maturity date extensions, and other actions with a number of our borrowers impacted by the COVID-19 pandemic.
 A subset of these modifications included short-term principal and interest forbearance.
-At March 31, 2021, the recorded investment on mortgage loans where borrowers were offered debt-service forbearance and were not making payments was \$250 million, comprised of \$155 million commercial mortgage loans, \$23 million of agricultural mortgage loans and \$72 million of residential mortgage loans.
-At December 31, 2020, the recorded investment on mortgage loans where borrowers were offered debt-service forbearance and were not making payments was \$299 million, comprised of \$197 million commercial mortgage loans, \$23 million of agricultural mortgage loans and \$79 million of residential mortgage loans.
-These types of modifications are generally not considered troubled debt restructurings ("TDRs") due to certain relief granted by U.S. federal legislation in March 2020.
+At March 31, 2022, the recorded investment on mortgage loans where borrowers were offered debt-service forbearance and were not making payments was \$36 million, comprised of \$25 million of agricultural mortgage loans and \$11 million of residential mortgage loans.
+At December 31, 2021, the recorded investment on mortgage loans where borrowers were offered debt-service forbearance and were not making \$31 million of agricultural mortgage loans and \$24 million of residential mortgage loans.
+These types of modifications are generally not considered troubled debt restructurings ("TDR") due to certain relief granted by U.S. federal legislation in March 2020.
 For more information on TDRs, see Note 4 to the Interim Condensed Consolidated Financial Statements.

 Mortgage Loan Allowance for Credit Losses.
-See Notes 4 and 6 of the Notes to the Interim Condensed Consolidated Financial Statements for information about how the allowance for credit losses is established and monitored, as well as activity in and balances of the allowance for credit losses for the three months ended March 31, 2021 and 2020.
+See Notes 4 and 6 of the Notes to the Interim Condensed Consolidated Financial Statements for information about how the allowance for credit losses is established and monitored, as well as activity in and balances of the allowance for credit losses for the three months ended March 31, 2022 and 2021.